nayeemmz/cmsc426Spring2021/project2.md

 <a name='part1'></a>
 ## Part 1: Implementation (70 pts)

 You are expected to implement all the parts of the code without using any in-built libraries except for the basic operations from Numpy and Matplotlib for showing results.
-You may find functions such as imregionalmin, and imregionalmax useful for this project.
+You may find functions such as imregionalmin, and imregionalmax provided [here](/cmsc426Spring2021/assets/proj2/image.py) useful for this project.
 In addition you may use Scipy for Gaussian filters and if you need cv2 for modifying images such as changing size etc.

 <a name='part2'></a>